anuraggaur29/CGPA-Calculator/README.md

 ## Acknowledgements

-* Made with ❤️ by Anurag Shakalya
+* Made with ❤️ by Anurag
 * Built with HTML, CSS, and JavaScript.
 * Inspired by the need for a simple and accessible CGPA calculator for CU students.